sihyeokpark/sihyeokpark/README.md

 ## I'm [EXON](https://exon.kr) (Sihyeok Park) 👋
 Hey there!
-I'm a 15 year old developer from South Korea.
+I'm a 15yo developer from South Korea.
 I'm Sihyeok Park, a junior at Korea Digital Media High School.

 [If you want to know me more?](https://exon.kr)